Yokwe Bartowe had its US premiere on

 Yokwe Bartowe is the story of a beautiful young island girl named Lijiamao who is kidnapped by an evil demon bird.

-main mission in life is to create sorrow and misfortune in
+The ancient legend of the 'kwolej' bird dictates that its main mission in life is to create sorrow and misfortune in

 the world.
 Bartowe is Lijiamao's 20-year-old brother and he was supposed to be watching his sister on the day she

 mysteriously vanished while swimming in the lagoon.
 He is blamed for her disappearance by his mother.
-Even though

 most people believe that Lijiamao has drowned, the fact that no one ever found her body in extremely shallow water